TomVincentUK/snompy/docs/guide/guide_intro.rst

 This shows the expected result: that higher order demodulation leads to a faster decay of the SNOM signal (*i.e.* stronger surface confinement).
+It also shows the quantitative difference between approach curves calculated with the point dipole model (PDM) and finite dipole model (FDM).

 Thickness-dependent PMMA spectra
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^